128technology/docs/docs/config_ha_vrrp.md

 - wan
 - far (the inter-router communication link)

 Activate VRRP on the `wan` and `lan` device interfaces of node1.
-By configuring VRRP on `router-a` with a higher priority (100), `router-a` is identified as the primary router.
+By configuring `router-a` with a higher VRRP priority (100), `router-a` is identified as the primary router.
 We will configure `router-b` as the secondary router.

 ```
 			node                  node1